12 Explosive Restaurant Tax Deductions for Owners

 7) Cost of Goods Sold

-How you calculate your COGS can greatly increase or decrease how delicious your restaurant looks like to an investor.
+How you calculate your COGS can significantly increase or decrease how delicious your restaurant looks to an investor.

 Mainly because it affects your gross profit.

-And, unfortunately, it can be confusing for most to understand how to calculate and categorize what can be considered a cost of good sold.
+Unfortunately, it can be confusing for most to understand how to calculate and categorize the cost of goods sold.

-However, once you've calculated it, you can use it as a deduction as well.
+However, once you've calculated it, you can also use it as a deduction.

-There are other costs associated with delivering a yummy dish onto someone's fork, as well.
-The costs of delivering supplies to you, or even supplies you give a customer to complete the sale: containers for delivery, plastic utensils, etc.
+Other costs are associated with delivering a yummy dish to someone's fork, including the costs of delivering supplies to you or even supplies you give a customer to complete the sale: containers for delivery, plastic utensils, etc.

-Outlining this with your CPA or your bookkeeper can really help you find those small details that can great improve your gross profit.
+Outlining this with your CPA or bookkeeper can help you find those small details that can significantly improve your gross profit.

 Need help finding those little deductions?